TheWhite147/pi-score-counter/README.md

 - Every game is saved in the database with the score
 - An ELO based ranking algorithm is implemented to assign a rank to each player
 - A leaderboard is also shown after 1 minute of inactivity while in the main menu
+- 15 games are required to be ranked

+## Seasons (new in 1.3.0)
+- Season have been implemented in ```web/js/season.js```
+- You can change the variables values in this file to enabled season features
+- The statistics will be computed within the range of the given dates for the active season
+- Only 5 games are required to be ranked during a season

 ## Installation
 - Simply run install.sh in the install directory